-If you have been abused or neglected at Eureka Hospital (Sb), read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Eureka Hospital (Sb), read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Eureka Hospital (Sb) is one of Advocate Health Care’s many facilities in Illinois.
 The hospital is a non-profit offering a number of primary and secondary medical care.
 Among their services are orthopedic and cardiac rehab and emergency care.
 Eureka Hospital (Sb) is located at 101 South Major, Eureka, IL and may be reached through telephone number 309-467-2371.
 The Illinois Nursing Home Care Act and Department of Public Health govern Eureka Hospital (Sb).